 The team at Chiltern Open Air Museum (COAM) recognised that since the start of the COVID-19 pandemic, difficulties for those members of the elderly community who were already experiencing social isolation have been exacerbated.

-Our work in Social Prescription is inspired by the success of social prescribing initiatives in the heritage sector such as ‘Museums on Prescription’ and by our collaboration in a cultural partnership with other leading organisations for culture in Buckinghamshire, set up by Bucks County Council, to ensure the county champions culture as a key way to improve quality of life, enhance well-being and deliver sustainable and inclusive economic growth.
+Our work in Social Prescription (a non-clinical intervention to support health and wellbeing) is inspired by the success of social prescribing initiatives in the heritage sector such as ‘Museums on Prescription’ and by our collaboration in a cultural partnership with other leading organisations for culture in Buckinghamshire, set up by Bucks County Council, to ensure the county champions culture as a key way to improve quality of life, enhance well-being and deliver sustainable and inclusive economic growth.

 As a registered charity we always seek new ways of fulfilling our charitable objective of operating for public benefit.